By Kimaya Singh

 Improving Athletic Performance

-Power yoga is helping practitioners attain greater self awareness, physical fitness and mental clarity.
-Master teachers realized that by practicing different techniques of yoga they may become much more peaceful and focused with clear state of mind.
-In comparison to contact sports, yoga seems like a slow and gentle stretching exercise with delicate body movements, but these slow and gentle movements lay huge impact on an individual’s body in a good manner.
+Power yoga is helping practitioners attain greater self-awareness, physical fitness, and mental clarity.
+Master teachers realized that by practicing different techniques of yoga, they may become much more peaceful and focused with a clear state of mind.
+In comparison to contact sports, yoga seems like a slow and gentle stretching exercise with delicate body movements.
+Still, these slow and gentle movements have a huge impact on an individual’s body in a good manner.

 What is power yoga practice?
-It’s actually an important part of an athletic training session for enhancing flexibility, strength, stamina, balance and body mechanics.
-It is also helpful in improving concentration and mental focus during match so that athletes can stay in game for much longer time.
-Yoga teachers highly recommend professional athletes to perform yoga for boosting up their performances and for reducing risk of getting injury.
-Several studies have shown that stretching exercises like yoga in which the pose is hold for 5-10 or more seconds can be useful in increasing muscular power, joints mobility and prevention from injury.
+It’s an essential part of an athletic training session for enhancing flexibility, strength, stamina, balance, and body mechanics.
+It is also helpful in improving concentration and mental focus during matches so that athletes can stay in the game for much longer.

 What is power yoga exercise?
 Pranayama, asana, and meditation are vital components of a power yoga exercise program.
-For playing a competitive sport, the athlete needs to be active outside, calm and focused on the inside.
-Subtle yoga exercises such as: pranayama and meditation, make it easier for athletes to remain focused and concentrate on an event during difficult situations.
+For competitive sports, the athlete must be active outside, calm, and focused on the inside.
+Subtle yoga exercises , such as pranayama and meditation, make it easier for athletes to focus and concentrate on an event during difficult situations.
 Controlled breathing exercises help athletes feel relaxed and composed during a stressful competition.

-When athletes become serene and centered, is is easier to increase concentration, which gradually leads to overall mental stability required to maximize one’s performance.
+When athletes become serene and centered, it is easier to increase concentration, gradually leading to the overall mental stability required to maximize one’s performance.
 Body balance is also an essential component during competition.
 Every athlete should strengthen the core in order to generate power from the center of the body.
 All coordinated movement is enhanced with a strong core as the muscles of the body and the mind work together for the best results.

-By the regular practice of yoga techniques, athletes achieve a better flexibility level due to development of a strong core and better body balance.
-Flexibility is an important factor that may affect range of motion or mobility of muscles and joints.
+By practicing yoga techniques, athletes achieve a better flexibility level due to development of a strong core and better body balance.
+Flexibility is an important factor that may affect the range of motion or mobility of muscles and joints.
 Physical postures help to loosen tighten muscles.
 Due to an increase in joint and muscle range of motion, the risk of having strain, pain, or injury decreases.

-Other than unlimited physical benefits of yoga for athletes the practice may also aid in developing communication between the mind and body in order to bring out the best performance and potential.
+Other than the unlimited physical benefits of yoga for athletes, the practice may also aid in developing communication between the mind and body to bring out the best performance and potential.
 Power Yoga exercises may also improve the athlete’s ability to calm down and control impulses of the mind, which often distract athletes while performing.
-Athletes need to promote serenity and silence the mind the night before a competition.
+Athletes must promote serenity and silence the mind the night before a competition.
 Many people do not realize that stress can make or break an athletic performance.

 © Copyright – Aura Wellness Center – Publications Division